-Jennifer Whitson is an assistant professor of management and organizations at the UCLA Anderson School of Management.
+Jennifer Whitson is an associate professor of management and organizations at the UCLA Anderson School of Management.
 Prior to joining Anderson, she served as assistant professor at McCombs School of Business, University of Texas at Austin.
 Her research addresses two central issues that all managers face: making sense of their environment and regulating their social and organizational interactions.

 "I've always been interested in how people make sense of the world, both when they get it right and when they get it wrong.
 For example: how did we miss the signs of the economic downturn in 2008 before it was upon us?"